Adam Henry (American football): McNeese State

 Henry joined McNeese State in 1997 as the wide receivers coach.
 He served as wide receivers coach for nine seasons before being promoted to assistant head coach and offensive coordinator in 2006.
 As the wide receivers coach, Henry helped develop Jermaine Martin, who finished his career as the school's all-time leader in receptions (160) and receiving yards (2,646), as well as the 2003 Southland Conference Player of the Year, B.J.
 Sams.
+During his time with McNeese, the Cowboys won 4 Southland Conference Championships and went to their only two Division I-AA Championship games, losing both including a 4th quarter loss to Youngstown State late in the 4th quarter.

 Oakland Raiders

 Henry would join the Oakland Raiders in 2007.
 He spent his first two years with the Raiders as an offensive quality control assistant.
 Henry was promoted to tight ends coach by head coach Tom Cable in 2009.
 Henry helped accelerate the development of Zach Miller, who became the first tight end in franchise history to lead the team in receiving for three straight years.
 Miller set career highs in receptions (66) and receiving yards (805) in 2009, and was selected to the Pro Bowl for the first time the following season, in 2010.
 In 2011, Henry was retained by new head coach Hue Jackson.
 However, he was not retained following Jackson's dismissal as head coach.